opendocsg/slw-judgments-backfill/2017_SGHC_66/report.md

 _Credit and security_ – _Guarantees and indemnities_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 29 of 2017 was dismissed by the Court of Appeal on 23 October 2017.
-See [2017] SGCA 62.]
+See <span class="citation">[2017] SGCA 62</span>.]

 31 March 2017